Overview

 Dairy

-Another great source of protein is dairy.
-This includes milk, cheese, and yogurt.
-A vegetarian diet can include dairy, although a vegan diet allows no animal products.
+Another great source of protein is dairy, including milk, cheese, and yogurt.
+A vegetarian diet can include dairy, although a vegan diet does not allow animal products.
 A cup of milk has about 10 grams of protein.
 Cheese has between 2 and 6 grams of protein per ounce, depending on the type of cheese.
 Yogurt contains 1-1.5 grams of protein per ounce.

 Organic, Grass-fed, and Antibiotics

-If you are consuming meat or dairy during your pregnancy, there are some considerations you may want to consider about the quality and source of the meat in your diet.
+If you consume meat or dairy during your pregnancy, you may want to consider the quality and source of the meat in your diet.
 Conventional factory farming utilizes antibiotics, GMO corn, and soy feed, and many concerns have been raised over the ethical treatment of these animals.
 Decoding labels to understand exactly what you are buying can be confusing.

 Organic